 - If there are thick red-brown or black crusts in the outer ear

 - Small bumps inside their ear canal and more ear wax

 - Constant head shaking

-- Scratches that are on the back side of the ears
+- Scratches on the backside of the ears

 - Constant ear infection

-If your dog has ear mites you want to start with the cleaning process which is written above.
-Then you want to use an ear mite product such as our AniForte Ear Mite Oil.
-This product will kill the mites by making it impossible for them to breath.
-For a medium sized dog you want to add 2 drops inside their ear.
-After 12 hours you want to clean the ear again, but this time with just the simple ear cleaner.
+If your pet has ear mites, start with the cleaning process.
+Then use an ear mite product such as our AniForte Ear Mite Oil.
+This product will kill the mites by making it impossible for them to breathe.
+For a medium-sized dog, add 2 drops into each ear.
+After 12 hours clean the ear again, but this time with just the simple ear cleaner.
 This will get the dead ear mites out.
 You then repeat this process for 10 days and your pet should be ear mite free!

-Don’t forget to also check and clean the environment where your dog sleeps such as his dog bed or sofa.
-If the ear infection continues and the symptoms persist please do consult a veterinary.
+Don’t forget to also check and clean the environment where your pet sleeps such as their bed or sofa.
+If the ear infection continues and the symptoms persist, please do consult a veterinarian.